yarenkeles1/stock-price-prediction/README.md

 - Train and evaluate the model with error metrics (MAE, RMSE)
 - Visualize actual vs. predicted prices

-This project focuses on Apple Inc. (AAPL) stock as a case study, but the code is adaptable for any ticker.
+This project focuses on Microsoft Corp.
+(MSFT) stock as a case study, but the code is adaptable for any ticker.

 🛠️ Technologies Used